jlengstorf/code.lengstorf.com/content/drafts/learn-ramda-pt3.md

 We added an `args` argument to the `initialize` function — this is what allows anyone importing this module to modify the API arguments — and then pass `args` to `showPhotos` if the user is logged in.

 After saving, we can open the app in our browser and authorize it, and the console will show us our recent Instagram media.

 {{< amp-img src="/images/learn-functional-programming-ramda-04.jpg"
             height="630" >}}
     After authenticating, we see the loading animation.
 {{< /amp-img >}}

-However, you can see that Instagram sends a _ton_ of data back — we don't need all of that.
+## What's Next?

-So in the next section, we'll wrestle that data into a simpler format that's easier to work with.
+We can see that Instagram sends a _ton_ of data back in its response — we don't need all of that.
+In the [final part of this series]({{< ref "learn-ramda-pt4.md" >}}), we'll wrestle that data into a simpler format that's easier to work with.